 MPC field project

-Every student earning the MPC degree must complete a field project.
-The field project requires you to focus your interests on a specific project that incorporates the knowledge and skills you have learned throughout your studies.
+Every student earning the MPC degree must complete a capstone project.
+In addition to developing a professional portfolio that highlights your best work, you will complete a field project.
+The field project requires you to focus your interests on an internship or a client-based project that incorporates the knowledge and skills you have learned throughout your studies.
 This is a great opportunity to concentrate on a communication field that is particularly interesting to you and to add a major component to your professional portfolio.

-You may propose a project after you have completed 29 credits.
-Once your project proposal is approved, you may register for MPC 690; your project should have a scope equivalent to that of your most challenging three-credit MPC class.
+You may propose a project after you have completed 28 credit hours in the program.
+Once your project proposal has been carefully planned and approved, you may register for MPC 690.
 Field projects are as diverse as our students and their interests.
 The following is a sample of past projects:

 Because MPC 690 serves as the culmination of the MPC program, students are expected to select a project that challenges them to apply a wide variety of theories and skills learned in the program.
 Although the field project can be fulfilled by a variety of projects, in general field projects should adhere to these guidelines: